marlon20m/lancorr/README.md

 ## :construction: Installation :construction:

-The application will be invoked with the following command: yarn start .
+The application will be invoked with the following command: npm run dev    in development mode.
 Make sure that your Node.js is installed and ready for use.

 ## Usage
 ![kb usage](https://badge-size.herokuapp.com/Naereen/StrapDown.js/master/strapdown.min.js)</br >